Theme Development

 Liquid layouts define Shopify theme frameworks with theme.liquid.

-The theme.liquid
+Understanding theme.liquid

-Here's a basic structure of a theme.liquid
+Here's a basic example of what a simplified theme.liquid might look like:

-Dynamic Content with Liquid Objects
+Dynamic Content with Liquid Tags

 Best Practices for Liquid Layouts